-Students spend five hours per week at their placement for at least ten weeks.
+Starting the first week or two of the spring semester, seniors enrolled in EDUC311: Fieldwork Seminar spend five hours per week at their placement for at least ten weeks.
 The details of the activities at the site must be deliberately planned and clearly laid out in collaboration with the field mentor at the site (students, with their mentors, prepare a Field Agreement that describes their learning and participation objectives).
 During initial conversations with their Field Mentors, students should discuss the role they will play and ensure that their plan for participation at the site is workable, realistic, and helpful both to themselves and to those working at the site.

 Students complete a mid-course and final self-evaluation that serves as the basis for a mid-course and final evaluation conference with the field mentor.

 Field mentors, the site-based professionals who work closely with the education students at their placements, play an extremely important role in the educative experience of the student; it is in part the relationship that students develop with their mentors that will determine the quality and benefits of the placement.
 Responsibilities of the field mentor include:

 - Hosting students in classrooms five hours per week for at least ten weeks.
 The amount of interaction students will be permitted in classes needs to be negotiated with the mentor as part of the initial conversations as well as on an on-going basis throughout the year.

 - Holding regular conferences with the student to discuss issues, opportunities for learning, and any concerns.
 These conferences can be as short as fifteen minutes (integrated into the time the student spends at the site) and can be arranged in whatever way best suits the teacher’s busy schedule.

 - Completing a mid-course and final evaluation form and participating in a mid-course and final evaluation conference with the student intern.